 The paleo teriyaki sauce is really easy to make.
 Plus it’s handy to have around for many other Asian-inspired dishes.
 Here are a couple of easy ones you might want to try: Paleo Teriyaki Chicken and Paleo Teriyaki Burgers.

 The sauce is soy-free and completely paleo, so no worries there.
-Plus I think you’ll find you own home brew tastes much better than store-bought brands.
-Many either use too much sugar or salt, or can have a nasty chemical aftertaste.
+Plus I think you’ll find your own home brew tastes much better than store-bought brands.
+Many either use too much sugar or salt, or they can even have a nasty chemical aftertaste.
 Ugh.